Trisfald/veridia-rpg/Rulebook.md

 Durations are often expressed in character's turns.
 A duration of *n* turns expires at the beginning of the *n + 1* turn of the character.\
 For instance, a one turn effect affecting a character lasts from the moment it was activated, plus the character's turn, up to the start of the character's following turn.

+### Rounds

+A round terminates once all characters taking part in the battle finish their turn.
+The length of one round is (indicatively) six seconds.

 ### Contested actions